We're an affiliate

 Virtually all pets have the character of looking at peoples’ eyes at one point or another.
 However, dogs do this to a greater extent because they can maintain eye contact mutually for a prolonged period compared to other pets.

-The truth of the matter is that there are many reasons to explain why your dog is staring at you all the time and it is important to also mention that all dogs have this behavior as it is not specific to some.
+The truth of the matter is that there are many reasons to explain why your dog is staring at you all the time and it is important also to mention that all dogs have this behavior as it is not specific to some.

 1. It is a display of Love